statiolake/procon-assistant/README.md

 #### Common

+1. your favorite editor

+    Any kind of editor works well with this program, but especially Vim or Visual Studio Code is useful.
+Auto-completion and syntax checker integration settings are present, since I usually use them to code.

+#### C++

 1. clang

-    clang is used to compile the binary.
+    clang is used when compiling C++ project.

     **Note for Windows** LLVM for Windows (official build) found at
     <http://releases.llvm.org/download.html> is recommended (MinGW on MSYS2
     version may work, but not tested).
 Make sure your `clang++.exe` executable is placed at the directory which is added to `PATH` environment variable.

-1. your favorite editor

-    Any kind of editor works well with this program, but especially Vim or Visual Studio Code is useful.
-Auto-completion and syntax checker integration settings are present, since I usually use them to code.
+#### Rust

+1. rustup (or appropriate version of Rust)

+    rustup is used when compiling Rust project.
+If you use rustup you can automatically install appropriate version of Rust toolchain.

+    **Note for Windows** Visual C++ Build Tools are required to install Rust.
+    It's bundled with Visual Studio's C++ installation, so if you have Visual Studio installed with C++ functionality on your computer, there's nothing else you should do.
+On the other hand, if Visual Studio is not installed on your computer, you'll need to install Visual C++ Build Tools.
+However, it's enough to install just the build tools and doesn't require a full Visual Studio installation.

 #### Windows